Peak oil in Ireland

 Bring on the Peak…….no………I mean…….bring on the decline……….make that the cliff.

-4. You may well be right, Stu.
+You may well be right, Stu.
 But that doesn’t mean I don’t despise your attitude.
 Most of the people you arrogantly dismiss as “losers” had no choice but to be born and raised in an unsustainable society.
 Blaming any animal for successfully adapting to its home environment is beyond idiotic.
 If you’re looking forward to a world where compassion and empathy are looked down upon as weaknesses, then frankly you’re welcome to it.
-Just remember, there’ll always be someone out there whose even more cruel, ruthless, well-armed and unpleasant as you.
+Just remember, there’ll always be someone out there whose even more cruel, ruthless, well-armed and unpleasant than you.

 What’s more, unlike you they may even be more than semi-literate.